armyofevilrobots/helenplatt.ca/content/art/flowmotion.md

 weight: 40
 ---

 Painting created with Golden acrylic paints including metallic gold, on an exhibition deep wood panel, then coated with UV varnish.
 Painting and varnish extend to outside edges and can be hung as is.
 No frame included.
-Price does not include shipping.
+Price does not include tax or shipping.